UC Merced student died in Oakland warehouse fire, family says

+A Ph.D. student at UC Merced, she published research a year ago in a prestigious medical journal.

-A UC Merced student died in the devastating Oakland warehouse fire, a family member said Wednesday.
+A Sacramento State graduate who was gaining recognition in psychology died in the devastating Oakland warehouse fire, a family member said Wednesday.

 Jennifer Mendiola, 35, was identified as one of the 36 victims of the fire last Friday night, said her sister-in-law Anna Mendiola.
 She received her master’s degree from Sacramento State and was attending UC Merced to obtain a doctorate.